Usagib/Girogame-Phaser3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Giro is an independent action platformer developed in Phaser 3 for learning purposes
+Giro is an independent action platformer developed in Phaser3

 ## Highlights